 I’m not claiming that there is no way around these difficulties, only that they present a significant problem.
 One could, for instance, try to circumvent this problem by holding a view in which original sin is a sort of inherited “virus” that infects the soul as soon as it is created by God; or one could conceive of the soul as an inherited “form” of the body whose distorted nature gets passed on from generation to generation.
 As explained above, the HI view does not run into these difficulties because it views the spiritual dimension of our existence as analogous to the cultural dimension; and since the latter can clearly be corrupted, it is plausible to think the former can.
 Further, as argued in the next section, the HI view has a significant basis in Scripture.
 Finally, one could understand this communally shared spiritual dimension of human experience as constituting a core part of our nature.
 Understood in this way, the HI view is compatible with the traditional idea that our nature was distorted or wounded by the Fall.

-When we resume in two weeks, Collins examines the relevant biblical texts, starting with the first chapter of Romans.
+In the next post, Collins examines the relevant biblical texts, starting with the first chapter of Romans.